General use face coverings are optional in most indoor spaces on Harvard premises. Limited exceptions apply.

 "General use" applies to faculty, staff, students, and visitors who must wear a face covering per current Harvard policy for source control on Harvard's premises.

 Face coverings provide source control and protect others from potentially infectious droplets that may be generated by the wearer, which is particularly important as people can spread the SARS-COV-2 virus without showing symptoms.

-All persons are welcome to continue wearing a mask of any type for their own protection, or to protect someone else, if they choose to do so.
+Everyone is welcome to continue wearing a mask of any type for their own protection, or to protect someone else, if they choose to do so.
 Nobody should be made to feel uncomfortable, unwelcome, or marginalized because they choose to wear a mask.

-- In HUHS and other healthcare facilities and other settings hosting vulnerable populations.
+You must wear face coverings in HUHS and other healthcare facilities and other settings hosting vulnerable populations.